 Thinking about SOAP APIs brings to mind a middle school taunt along the lines of “The 90s called.
 They want their pants back.”
 Revolutionary in its day, the technology can sometimes now feel dated.
-Yet, Simple Object Access Protocol (SOAP) has exhibited more staying power than many of its detractors would like to admit.
-If you’re involved in enterprise architecture or application integration, it pays to know a bit about the SOAP application programming interface (SOAP API)—where it came from, what it does, where it can be effective, and the vulnerabilities it can potentially create.
+Yet, the Simple Object Access Protocol (SOAP) has exhibited more staying power than many of its detractors would like to admit.
+If you’re involved in enterprise architecture or application integration, it pays to know a bit about SOAP APIs—where they came from, what they do, where they can be effective, and the vulnerabilities they can potentially create.

 What is SOAP?

 SOAP is a standards-based messaging protocol specification.
 SOAP messages exchange structured information using XML as its message format.
 In a nutshell, a SOAP message is essentially an XML document that consists of four different elements:

 SOAP envelope – this establishes the XML document as a SOAP message

 SOAP header – this includes info on the header details